rinm-tuiqian/VASP/README.md

 # Materials Simulation and Computation - Surface Reactions

-I am a master student at Soochow University，Majoring in Materials Simulation and Computation，I want my code will give guide and reference to students who entering the direction of material computing
+I am a master student at Soochow University，Majoring in Materials Simulation and Computation，I want my code will give guide and reference to students who entering the direction of material computing.

+The code version is Python 3.9, the compilation software is Spyder, and both Linux macOS and win10 can be used.

+if you want learn more about this code or write paper ; please cite my paper.

+Converting n-Alkanol to Conjugated Polyenal on Cu(110) Surface at Mild Temperature Zhengming Hao, Guyue Peng, Lina Wang, Xuechao Li, Ye Liu, Chaojie Xu, Kaifeng Niu, Honghe Ding, Jun Hu, Liang Zhang, Bin Dong, Haiming Zhang, Junfa Zhu, and Lifeng Chi
+The Journal of Physical Chemistry Letters 2022 13 (14), 3276-3282
+DOI: 10.1021/acs.jpclett.2c00369